Class of 1965 Term Professor of Economics

-He is currently working on issues related to insurance markets, particularly life insurance and health insurance markets, and issues related to discrimination and affirmative action.
-He serves as a co-editor of the Journal of Public Economics and the International Economic Review, as well as the editorial board of several other journals, including the American Economic Review.
+Professor Fang is currently working on issues related to insurance markets, particularly the interaction between the health insurance reform and the labor market.
+He has served as co-editor for the Journal of Public Economics and International Economic Review, and associate editor in numerous journals, including the American Economic Review.

 Professor Fang received his Ph.D. in Economics from the University of Pennsylvania in 2000.
 Before joining the Penn faculty, he held positions at Yale University and Duke University.
-He is also a Research Associate at the National Bureau of Economic Research, where he served as the acting director of the Chinese economy working group from 2014 to 2016.
+He is a research associate at the National Bureau of Economic Research, where he served as the acting director of the Chinese economy working group from 2014 to 2016.
 He is also a research associate of the Population Studies Center and Population Aging Research Center, and a senior fellow at the Leonard Davis Institute of Health Economics at the University of Pennsylvania.

 3718 Locust Walk